Power and Energy Training

-Power and energy courses provide a broad range of skills and knowledge applicable to power generation, transmission, distribution, smart grids, microgrids, renewable energy sources and other related grid technologies.
-Our program includes variety of different courses each covers a different aspect in power system engineering.
-A brief introduction to each course is included in the following:
+Our Power and Energy Courses provide a broad range of skills and knowledge applicable to power generation, transmission, distribution, smart grids, microgrids, renewable energy sources and other related grid technologies.
+Each covers a different aspect in power system engineering, such as:

 Electric power transmission and distribution engineering training is designed for engineers and professionals with detailed understanding of systems engineering and its application to planning, designing, implantation and optimization of power systems.